ln-vortex/ln-vortex/docs/ProtocolDocumentation.md

 ### Dealing with change

 The goal of this CoinJoin is to open a lightning channel without having to reveal which utxos are yours.
-Because of this, it is important to preserve privacy after the mix, specifically with the change output(s).
+Because of this, it is important to preserve privacy after the round, specifically with the change output(s).

 Since the users are not mixing to themselves and instead directly into a lightning channel, we must consider the implications of how easily inputs and change can be linked.
 For example, if two users are mixing to open a 1 BTC channel